bnfour/dotnet-telegram-forwarder/readme.md

 # Dotnet Telegram forwarder
-("temporary" generic name from the very start of development that stuck forever)
+("temporary" generic name from the very start of development)
-An app providing HTTP API to deliver arbitrary text notifications via Telegram bot from anywhere where making HTTP POST requests is available.
+An app providing HTTP API to deliver arbitrary text notifications via associated Telegram bot from anywhere where making HTTP POST requests is available.

 ## Status
 Operational.
-First version has been serving me flawlessly (as I can tell) since mid 2018, and a long overdue refactoring/framework update (spoiler: one of the major updates two planned) is currently underway.
+First version has been serving me flawlessly (as I can tell) since mid 2018.

 ## Description
 Let's try [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) this time.
 So this app consists of two equally important parts: Telegram bot and a web API.

 ### Web API
 Has only one method to send the notification.
 Its endpoint listens for POST requests with JSON body.
 Actual endpoint URL will be provided via the bot itself when a new token is created.

 #### Request
 Request's body has this structure:
 ```